fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    Profile mode for a web app means that: - The build is not minified but tree shaking has been performed. - The app is compiled with the dart2js compiler.
    The command flutter run --profile compiles to profile mode.

+33. What is different from React Native? or How flutter is different from React Native?
+	React Native utilizes a JavaScript bridge to convert its widgets to OEM widgets.
+And since it does this conversion (compare & update cycle) constantly, it creates a bottleneck and causes a drop in performance as a result.
+While still using the advantages of reactive views, on the contrary, Flutter does not use such a bridge to convert its own widgets to OEM widgets as shown in the answer to the previous question.
+Besides fast & smooth UI performance and predictability, as a further advantage of this, what you see on an Android KitKat device will be the same as what you get on Android Pie.
+This compatibility is obvious because Flutter doesn’t use OEM widgets and isn’t affected by UI/UX changes between different Android versions.

 ## Contributors